feihong/cheatsheets/ReStructuredText.rst

 ..
 This is a comment!
-It will show up in the rendered markup.
+It will not show up in the rendered markup.

 Basics
 ------